dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.txt

   To release the CPU reset - write value 0x2 to the control register.

 	Example: peekpoke -b 0xFF706010 w.l 0x0 0x2

+	leon-loader can be used on the HPS side (see Booting Hello World on LEON from HPS)

 HPS-FPGA bridge:
   The access to the LEON peripherals from HPS is done through AXI2AHB